akeneo/pim-docs/cookbook/localization/index.rst

 How to Convert Attributes in my Own Import
 ------------------------------------------

+.. _import: ../../reference/import_export/product-import.html#product-processor-attributelocalizedconverterinterface
-To convert your localized attribute in your own import, see :doc:`/reference/import_export/product-import#product-processor-attributelocalizedconverterinterface`
+To convert your localized attribute in your own import, see import_.

 How to Add a Decimal Separator in Import
 ----------------------------------------